Help End Child Labour: 22 Brands Committed to Child Labour Free Clothing

 • WRAP Certification

 If you’re still in any doubt about how to identify child labour free clothing and need some help, don’t worry!
-We’ve rounded up some of our favourite fashion brands that don’t use sweatshop labour.
+We’ve rounded up some of our favourite ethical and sustainable brands that don’t use sweatshop labour.
 From ethical jeans to sustainable swimwear, you’ll find plenty of great brands for your socially conscious wardrobe.

 Our website is reader supported.
 We sometimes earn a small affiliate commission for purchases made through links in our posts, at no extra cost to you.
 Read more about our policy.